 Bachelor of Laws (Honours) is a specialist course that develops through themes: legal methodology and legal practice; public law; and private law.
 The specialised knowledge and advanced skills are imparted in later year elective units, including a final year project involving intensive research and writing.

-Part A. Legal methodology and legal practice
+Part A. Legal methodology and legal practice (24 points)

 This theme includes the nature of law, and particularly statute law enacted by parliaments and common law developed by courts.
 It also includes the key concepts, principles and methods of research and reasoning that enable lawyers to identify and interpret law and apply it to relevant facts in order to provide legal advice.
-It covers the law of procedure and evidence that governs judicial proceedings, alternative methods of resolving legal disputes, and the code of ethics that regulates the professional conduct of legal practitioners.
+It covers the law of procedure and evidence that governs judicial proceedings, alternative methods of resolving legal disputes and the code of ethics that regulates the professional conduct of legal practitioners.

-Part B. Public law
+Part B. Public law (30 points)

 Public law includes constitutional law, administrative law and criminal law.
-It concerns the powers and procedures of the legislative, executive and judicial organs of government, and how they are regulated and controlled by 'the rule of law'.
+It concerns the powers and procedures of the legislative, executive and judicial organs of government and how they are regulated and controlled by 'the rule of law'.
 It also concerns the legal relationship between government and individuals, including the protection of individual rights.

-Part C. Private law
+Part C. Private law (48 points)